Back to Blog

 • t = Time in years

-Let's see compound interest in action:
+Let's see compound interest in action with a detailed scenario:

-Scenario: You invest $10,000 at 7% annual interest for 30 years.
+Scenario: Sarah invests $10,000 at 7% annual interest for 30 years, adding $200 monthly.

 Key Factors That Affect Compound Interest